mamedev/mame/docs/source/usingmame/ui.rst

 the **Steering Wheel Analog Inc** or **Steering Wheel Analog Dec** setting to the X axis of the same analog stick.

+You can assign one or more analog axes to the axis setting for an emulated analog input.
+When multiple axes are assigned to an axis setting using **or** operations, only the first axis that is not in the neutral position will take effect.
+For example suppose for Atari Star Wars you assign the **AD Stick X Analog** axis setting to **Joy 1 LSX or Joy 1 RSX** on an Xbox-style controller.
+You will be able to control the emulated X axis using the X axis of the left stick.
+If the left stick is in the neutral position (centred) on the X axis, you will be able to control the emulated X axis using the X axis of the right stick; however, if the left stick is *not* centred on the X axis, the X axis of the right stick will be ignored.

+MAME allows you to assign either the full range of an axis or the range on one side of the neutral position (a *half axis*) to an axis setting.
+Assigning a half axis is usually used for pedals or other absolute inputs where the neutral position is at one end of the input range.
+For example suppose for **Ridge Racer** you assign the **Brake Pedal Analog** setting to the portion of a vertical joystick axis below the neutral position.
+If the joystick is at or above the neutral position vertically, the brake pedal will be released; if the joystick is below the neutral position vertically, the brake pedal will be applied proportionally.
+Half axes are displayed as the name of the axis followed by a plus or minus sign (**+** or **-**).
+Plus refers to the portion of the axis below or to the right of the neutral position; minus refers to the portion of the axis above or to the left of the neutral position.
+For pedal or analog trigger controls, the active range is treated as being above the neutral position (the half axis indicated by a minus sign).

+When you select an axis setting, MAME will wait for you to enter an input:

+* Move an analog control to assign it to the axis setting.
+* When appending to a setting, move the last assigned analog control to cycle between the full range of the axis and the portion of the axis on either side of the neutral position.
+* When appending to a setting, move an analog control other than the last assigned control to add an **or** operation.
+* Pressing **UI Cancel** (**Escape** by default) *before* activating an analog axis input clears the setting or restores the default assignment.
+* Pressing **UI Cancel** *after* activating analog axis input leaves the setting unchanged.
+* The new setting is shown below the menu.
+Wait one second after activating an input to accept the new setting.

 To adjust sensitivity, auto-centring speed and inversion settings for emulated analog inputs, or to see how they respond to your settings, select **Analog Controls** from the main menu during emulation.
 Settings for emulated analog